nomo-app/nomo-webon-cli/README.md

          * If false, the WebOn will only be deployed as a normal website.
          */
         targz: true,

-        /**
-         * If set, the cli will generate a signature of the tar.gz-cache.
-        */
-        mnemonic,
       },
     },
     staging: {